 We account for license and collaborations revenue in accordance with the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers.
 The guidance provides a unified model to determine how revenue is recognized.
 We have entered into license and collaboration agreements which have revenue recognition implications.
-We recognize license and collaboration under the transaction price of a contract to each performance obligation under the contract based on its stand-alone price.
+We recognize license and collaborations revenue by first allocating the transaction price of a contract to each performance obligation under the contract based on its stand-alone price.
 The stand-alone price of each performance obligation is based on its fair value utilizing a discounted cash flow approach, taking into consideration assumptions, including projected worldwide net profit for each of the respective programs based on probability assessments, projections based on internal forecasts, industry data, and information from other guideline companies within the same industry and other relevant factors.
-To date, we have not had, nor do we expect to have in the future, significant variable consideration adjustments related to our existing license and collaborations revenue, see Note 10 - License and Collaboration Agreements included in "Part II, Item 8 - Financial Statements and Supplementary Data" of this Annual Report.
+We do not expect to have in the future, significant variable consideration adjustments related to our existing license and collaborations revenue recognized.
+For discussion about the determination of license and collaborations revenue, see Note 9 - License and Collaboration Agreements included in "Part II, Item 8 - Financial Statements and Supplementary Data" of this Annual Report.